stephenway/vertigo/README.md

 ## How to Install

-Run `bower install --save-dev vertigo` in your project directory.
+Run `bower install --save-dev vertigo-sass` in your project directory.

 You will want to add `bower_components/vertigo/scss` to your sass load path, then `@import "vertigo";` in your stylesheet.